nmkhan096/rag-lab/README.md

     With no GT available and no gold answer to compare to, we can still evaluate the response against the *retrieved context* and the *instruction*, using **LLM-based judges** to assess: Faithfulness, Factuality, Safety, Self-Consistency, etc. This type of evaluation (no GT) works both in testing and in production monitoring.

   The pipeline is also **modular**.
 Both Layer 1 (metrics) and Layer 2 (judges) are pluggable, so adding new metrics (e.g., MAP, exact match) or new judges (Factuality, Safety) is straightforward.
-Just drop the function in `metrics/`
+Just drop the functions in `metrics/` or `agents/`

 ### Parallelize / Scale with Ray

 Ray is used to run the evaluation tasks in parallel: Each Q/A pair in GT is processed in its own **Ray task**, running RAG, computing ground-truth metrics and LLM-judge metrics and returning the results.

+Moreover, we use **Ray Actors** to parallelize evaluation across multiple CPU workers.

+From Ray Documentation:

+> Ray provides actors to allow you to parallelize an instance of a class in Python or Java.
+When you instantiate a class that is a Ray actor, Ray starts a remote instance of that class in the cluster.
+This actor can then execute remote method calls and maintain its own internal state.

+In our task, we create an **Evaluator** class actor that holds its own `RAGAdapter` object.
+This way, each worker process constructs its own adapter once, and reuses it for all tasks.
+We just pass lightweight arguments (`k`, `llm_model`) when creating the Actor.
+This avoids re-initialization overhead and improves throughput.

-Moreover, since we are passing an **adapter class** into every task, Ray would have to **pickle & send** the adapter object to each worker.
-Hence, I used **Ray Actors** so the adapter is constructed once per worker.
+Note that for heavy clients/models, it’s better to construct the adapter **inside the actor’s `__init__`**.
+If we had constructed the adapter outside and passed it into the actor, Ray would have to **pickle & send** the adapter object to each worker.
+If `RAGAdapter` has large state (embeddings, LLM clients, etc.), it would be slow or even impossible.

 > Note that Ray currently requires Python ≥ 3.8 and ≤ 3.12.

+### Rate Limiter

+LLM providers (e.g., Groq) enforce request caps (e.g., 30 RPM).
+This project adds a **global, token-bucket rate limiter** so all workers collectively stay under the provider’s RPM.

+Since we are parallelizing with Ray, we might be sending requests too fast.
+Additionally, with multiple Ray workers running independently, we’ll need a **shared limiter (class or Ray actor)**, otherwise each worker will think it has its own quota and you’ll still exceed the set RPM.

+Hence, we create one **RateLimiter actor** that tracks timestamps of recent calls and blocks new ones until capacity frees up.
+Each `Evaluator` worker **calls `limiter.acquire()`** right before the LLM request.
+This guarantees aggregate throughput ≤ configured RPM, even with many workers.
+This enforces a single global quota.

+With the `RAGAdapter` class, `Evaluator` Class and `RateLimiter` Class, we can now easily spin up 1–N Evaluator actors and distribute examples while respecting CPU limits and external API rate limits.

 ### Storage (DuckDB) & Tracking (MLflow)